puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/uploads.md

 2. Microsoft Azure
 3. Amazon Web Services (AWS)

-Uploading collections to a remote serivce requires three (3) steps:
+Uploading collections to a remote service requires three (3) steps:

 1. Name of remote service.
 Valid options are: `"gcp", "azure", "aws"`
 2. URL to the remote service